 If tackling this question you should e-mail the tutor in advance to agree upon a suitable English parish for your study.
 You should consider the pattern, form and development of settlement in the period, alongside the agricultural landscape and any impacts of lordship and the Church.
-Don't forget to compare features of your parish with others, supported by well-chosen examples and the academic literature.
+Don't forget to compare features of your parish with others known regionally and nationally supported by well-chosen examples and academic literature.
 Chapters in Gerrard and Gutierrez 2018 should prove helpful in getting you started.

-Closing date for the submission of assignments: Wednesday 23 March 2022 by 12 noon GMT\ (\Greenwich Mean Time)
+Closing date for the submission of assignments: Wednesday 22 March 2023 by 12 noon GMT (Greenwich Mean Time)